 It’s important for residents in a nursing home or residential care facility to have regular visits from the people who are most important to them.

+But residents can have visits from other people too.
 Up to 2 people can visit at a time in most cases.
 They can be different people each time or the same people all the time.
-The resident will decide if they want visits and who they want to see.
+The resident will decide who they want to see.

 The nursing home or residential care facility can give you up-to-date information about visiting.